krousseau/fullstack-js-express4-react-starter/README.md

 A starter app using a pretty typical NodeJs stack w/ a postgreSql backend.
 Below is a rundown of the tool stack that is used.

 ## Getting Started
+- install nodejs & postgresql
+- create a postgres database named "starter"
-- go to config/config.json and update the database credentials
+- go to config/config.json and update the database credentials (they are defaulted to postgres/root)
-- run "npm install"
+- run "npm install" (runs gulp build as a postinstall step)
-- run "gulp build"
+- run "gulp db:migrate"
-- Install the following globally:
--- npm install -g sequelize-cli
--- npm install -g webpack
--- npm install -g eslint
 - start the web server using "npm start"

 ## Build w/ Gulp & Webpack